sanhaus/control-panel.en/help/instances-settings/using/ip-allow-listing-instance-access.md

 * **If you temporarily enabled access to your instance for an IP address**, make sure to remove the IP addresses from the allow list once you don't it need anymore to connect to your instance.
 * **We do not recommend adding IP addresses of public places to the allow list** (airports, hotels, etc.).
 Please use your company VPN address to keep your instance secure at all times.

-## Adding IP addresses to the allow list for Instance access {#whistelisting-ip-addresses}
+## Adding IP addresses to the allow list for Instance access {#adding-ip-addresses-allow-list}

 >[!CONTEXTUALHELP]
 >id="cp_instancesettings_iprange_add"